1chipML/1chipML/CONTRIBUTING.md

 Please note that we have a code of conduct (see CODE_OF_CONDUCT), you are expected to follow it in all your interactions with this project.

+# Further details

+Please, also have a look at the file RELEASES.